keyz-man/changelogai-app/README.md

 - Google's Gemini API Free Tier offers a free tier with generous limits
 - Well-suited for text summarization tasks like changelog generation
-- Other option is local model usage which would require much greater memory to run the app
+- Another option of using free local model usage would require much greater memory to install model

+## AI tools used

+**claude-3.7-sonnet**

+- used to generate boiler plate codes and setup app structure
+- help in debugging

+## Limitations of the App (take-home purposes only)

+- Local DB: limited to a single machine (no distributed database)
+- No user authentication: so developers cannot login and manage only their own projects
+- Limitations on AI requests: using free tier of Gemini API so limitations in requests